 In January 2013, we entered into a license agreement for a technology, which provides an exclusive research license and an option for an exclusive commercial license for specific targets and products to be developed.
-We accounted for the license as an acquisition of an asset and recorded expense for an upfront payment of \$3,000 during the first quarter of 2013.
+Due to the early stage of this asset, we recorded expense for an upfront payment of \$3,000 during the first quarter of 2013.
 We will also be required to pay annual maintenance fees during the term of the arrangement.
-In addition, for each target up to a maximum of six targets we develop, we could be required to pay up to an additional \$70,500 in license fees, development and sales milestones as the specific milestones are met over time.
+In addition, for each target, up to a maximum of six targets we develop, we could be required to pay up to an additional \$70,500 in license fees, development and sales milestones as the specific milestones are met over time.

-In July 2013, we entered into a license and collaboration agreement for the identification, development and commercialization of innovative therapeutic candidates based on specific drug targets.
-Under the terms of the agreement, we made an upfront payment of \$11,500 and will be responsible for the funding of research activities under the program.
+In July 2013, we entered into a license and collaboration agreement with Ensemble Therapeutics Corporation for the identification, development and commercialization of therapeutic candidates based on specific drug targets.
+Due to the early stage of these assets, we recorded expense for an upfront payment of \$11,500 during the third quarter of 2013.
+We will also be responsible for funding research activities under the program.
 In addition, for each drug target, up to a maximum of four targets, we could be required to pay up to an additional \$90,750 in development milestones as the specific milestones are met over time.
 The agreement also provides for royalty payments on commercial sales of each product developed under the agreement.